 What to Tweet to a B2B Audience on X

 Talking to a B2B audience on Twitter (or X) can feel like a juggling act.
-You want to promote your business, but you also need to keep people interested, especially when they’re busy marketing their own stuff.
+You want to promote your business without spending too much of your startup budget, but you also need to keep people interested, especially when they’re busy marketing their own stuff.

 So how do you keep them engaged without sounding like a broken record?